-Factors influencing planning and design What to consider Fare collection • Fare collection considerations - The method of fare collection affects operational capacity of public transport facilities.
-For example prepaid ticketin procedures enable faster boarding, reduced dwell times and allow greater person throughput. • Pre-paid fare collection - Where pre-paid fare collection is applicable, this needs to be included in the design.
+Maintain public transport vehicle accessibility - public transport infrastructure design should not constrain vehicle access from the surrounding access routes as this affects not only the number of services able to access a site, but also contributes to delays of other scheduled services.
+For example capacity restrictions at road intersections providing access to and from a bus facility are of great importance, as delays at intersections can greatly affect the operation of the facility and the use of the network itself.
+Fare collection considerations - the method of fare collection affects operational capacity of public transport facilities.
+For example prepaid ticketing procedures enable faster boarding, reduced dwell times and allow greater person throughput.
+Pre-paid fare collection - where pre-paid fare collection is applicable, this needs to be included in the design.
 This could include pre-paid ticketing systems, especially those with high level-of-service.
 The provision of ticketing systems will be determined by facility layout, size, public comfort and level-of-service requirements, and revenue protection strategies.
-The facility layout must consider the appropriate location of the paid/unpaid threshold (position of fare collection barriers-gates) as part of ensuring sufficient and safe circulation and queuing of passengers particularly in peak operational periods Contact TransLink for preferred fare payment options.
-Mobility aids, wheelchairs, pram and bicycle boarding • Operational impacts - Mobility aids, wheelchairs, prams and bicycles increase boarding times and can impact operational capacity of public transport infrastructure.
-This needs to be considered in demand forecasting. • Accessible design - Design must accommodate all public transport and compl with the Disability Standards and Australian Standards .
-Platform and access area design • Design space - Typically, platform areas and access paths, during peak periods, should be at a LOS C. Further guidance is available in John J. Fruin's Pedestrian Planning and Design publication.
+The facility layout must consider the appropriate location of the paid/unpaid threshold (position of fare collection barriers-gates) as part of ensuring sufficient and safe circulation and queuing of passengers particularly in peak operational periods.
+Operational impacts - mobility aids, wheelchairs, prams and bicycles increase boarding times and can impact operational capacity of public transport infrastructure.
+This needs to be considered in demand forecasting.
+Accessible design - design must accommodate all public transport and comply with the Disability Standards and Australian Standards.
+Design space - typically, platform areas and access paths, during peak periods, should be at a LOS C. Further guidance is available in John J. Fruin's Pedestrian Planning and Design publication.
 Seating and waiting areas should be separated so that they do not interfere with boarding and alighting, facility entrances and exits, information points or other pedestrian circulation points.
-Given the typical LOS C requirements, platform widths and lengths will vary depending on a range of design criteria including: the type and size of facility layout (for example, bus and rail stations function differently in terms of boarding and alighting of passengers.
+Given the typical LOS C requirements, platform widths and lengths will vary depending on a range of design criteria including: The type and size of facility layout (for example, bus and rail stations function differently in terms of boarding and alighting of passengers.
 Rail stations will typically allow for boarding and alighting from numerous locations along a station platform, whereas buses will board from the front end of the platform in a lead stop situation or from independent stops.
-This warrants separate design considerations for queuing and waiting passengers) the anticipated peak passenger demand (that is, boarding and alighting) the type of public transport mode and stopping arrangement the number and types of services expected to utilise the facility. • Personal comfort - Platform and access areas should be designed to be within the range of personal comfort during peak periods.
+This warrants separate design considerations for queuing and waiting passengers).
+The anticipated peak passenger demand (that is, boarding and alighting).
+The type of public transport mode and stopping arrangement.

+Factors influencing planning and design What to consider The number and types of services expected to utilise the facility.
+Personal comfort - platform and access areas should be designed to be within the range of personal comfort during peak periods.
 The loading area must accommodate passenger movements when waiting, queuing and accessing services.
-Passengers boarding/alighting should not inhibit waiting passengers Supporting access infrastructure • High-quality supporting access infrastructure - Planning and design should consider how passengers will access the infrastructure, and incorporate appropriate access facilities and infrastructure.
-For detailed guidance please refer to PTIM , Supporting access infrastructure .
+Passengers boarding/alighting should not inhibit waiting passengers.
+Supporting access infrastructure • High-quality supporting access infrastructure - planning and design should consider how passengers will access the infrastructure, and incorporate appropriate access facilities and infrastructure.
+For detailed guidance please refer to the PTIM, Supporting Access Infrastructure .